JureBevc/IEPS-1/README.md

  ```$psql mydb databaseuser```, \
  where SQL statements can be executed.

-Note, that these instructions are written for Windows 10 and may differ on other systems

 If the database is running locally, the line \
 ```self.conn = psycopg2.connect(host="localhost", user="databaseuser", dbname="mydb",                                          password="SecretPassword")``` \
 in db.py's ```connect()``` method should be used.